Rashi-Dwivedi1812/Animatic/README.md

+# ANIMATIC - Full Stack Project
-# ANIMATIC - visually appealing website with smooth animations and transitions.
+# A visually appealing website with smooth animations and transitions.